JamesHBickerton/DevNotes/Notes/html.md

 Absolute flow (position: absolute) means that the element will be out of the flow.
 This would mean it doesn't have impact around the surrounding elements.
 You can use the top, bottom, left or right properties in order to position the element from it's <em>relatively positioned container</em>.
 This can be a great way to "fix" an item on the page, so it doesn't move elements around it when shifting the page.
 When setting top, bottom, left or right - the pixels are in relation to the viewport (which is the visible part of the page in the browser).
 Usually this is not what we want, we usually want to make sure that it is positioned in relation to a <em>parent element</em>.
 Meaning we should set the parent element to relative.
 We only use absolute positioning for buttons really, or small elements.

+Viewport height (vh) i.e. 100vh (means it will take up the space of 100% of the viewport height).
+Can also be 50vh (which means it would be exactly half of the screen).

 <strong>Pseudo-elements</strong> are written in the CSS with two colons (::).
 An example would be <em>'h1::first-letter'</em> which would mean that you can style every first leader of the h1 class.